Dog stretching

 This is normal.
 You do it too.
 No cause for worry here.
 Just enjoy it.

-As mentioned above, the praying position could be a prelude to playtime, or it could indicate an upset stomach or even bloat or pancreatitis.
-Your dog’s other activities and actions will clue you in on if this is something to be concerned with or not.
+As mentioned above, the praying position could be a prelude to playtime or indicate an upset stomach or even bloat or pancreatitis.
+Your dog’s other activities and actions will tell you whether this is something to be concerned with.

 Possible health issues

-So, we know that dogs will stretch much the same way people do to warm up the muscles and to get the blood flowing.
+So, we know that dogs will stretch the same way people do to warm up their muscles and get blood flowing.
 All of these are helpful when about to perform strenuous physical activity.

 Your dog may also be stretching from lack of exercise.
 The sploot may be associated with the inability to flex or stretch easily without pain.